Jury decides 2014 document found in Aretha Franklin's couch is a valid will

 “I'm very, very happy.
 I just wanted my mother's wishes to be adhered to,” Kecalf Franklin said.
 “We just want to exhale right now.
 It's been a long five years for my family, my children.”

+Another lawyer, Craig Smith, pointed to the first line of the document, which was displayed on four large posters in front of the jury.

+“Says right here: ‘This is my will.’
+She’s speaking from the grave, folks,” Smith said of Franklin.

-Kecalf and Edward have teamed up against brother Ted White II, who favored the 2010 will.
-White’s attorney, Kurt Olson, noted the 2010 will was under lock and key.
-He said it’s much more significant than papers found in a couch.
+Kecalf and Edward had teamed up against brother Ted White II, who favored the 2010 will.
+White’s attorney, Kurt Olson, noted the earlier will was under lock and key.
+He said it was much more important than papers found in a couch.

+“We were here to see what the jury would rule.
+We'll live with it,” Olson said after the verdict.

+The jury found that the 2014 version was signed by Aretha Franklin, who put a smiley face in the letter ‘A.'

 Franklin’s estate managers have been paying bills, settling millions in tax debts and generating income through music royalties and other intellectual property.
 The will dispute, however, has been unfinished business.